itchio/itch.io/docs/creators/game-jams.md

 ### Rating queue

-The *rating queue* is a special mode you can enable on ranked jams to help submissions reach a minimum number of votes in a fair manner.
-It works by requiring the set of voters that you choose to vote from a random set of entries (Default of 5 but you can set how many).
+The *rating queue* is a unique mode you can enable on ranked jams to assist submissions in reaching a minimum number of votes fairly.
+It operates by requiring a group of voters that you select to vote from a random assortment of entries (default is 5, but you can adjust this number).

 This can help with many issues: